gaelcolas/Sampler/README.md

 As per the video above, you can create a new module project with all files and pipeline scripts.
-Once the project is created, the `build.ps1` inside the new project is how you interact with the built-in pipeline automation, and the file `build.yaml` is where you configure and customize it.
+Once the project is created, the `build.ps1` inside the new project folder is how you interact with the built-in pipeline automation, and the file `build.yaml` is where you configure and customize it.

 #### `SimpleModule`